BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

       - The number of satoshi to refund
         - MUST be `order_total_satoshi` MINUS transaction size * onchain_fee_rate.
 The LSP MUST choose a reasonable fee rate.
         - MAY overprovision.
-      - The LSP MUST bump the fees in case the transaction doesn't resolve within 6hrs.
+      - The LSP MUST bump the fees in case the transaction doesn't resolve within 6 hours.
     - MUST set the payment state to `REFUNDED`.